 Research and Evaluation

-Evaluation for the BEETLES project is completed by The Research Group at the Lawrence Hall of Science.
+Evaluation for the BEETLES project is completed by The Research and Impact Group at the Lawrence Hall of Science.

-Valeria Fike-Rosales, M.A., is an Associate Research and Evaluation Specialist at The Research Group and supports the BEETLES project evaluation activities.
+Valeria Fike-Rosales, M.A., is an Associate Research and Evaluation Specialist at The Research Group and co-leads reseach and evaluation for the BEETLES project.
 Ms. Romero supports a variety of research and evaluation projects related to science professional development initiatives and programs aimed to increase underrepresented minority students in science disciplines.
 Valeria received her master’s degree in educational leadership from Mills College.

 Melissa Collins, Ph.D., is co-leading the BEETLES research activities.
 As a Research Specialist in the Research & Impact Group at the Lawrence Hall of Science, she contributes to a range of research and evaluation projects related to STEM education, teacher professional development, and out-of-school learning.
 She has over ten years of experience in educational research and evaluation in a variety of contexts and content areas, including early math and literacy, K-12 assessment, and social development for children with disabilities.
 She received her B.A. in Psychology from Harvard College and her Ph.D. in Applied Developmental and Educational Psychology from Boston College, where she conducted research on the foundational skills and concepts of early mathematics and the factors predicting kindergarten readiness for children from diverse socioeconomic backgrounds.